-The Battery Energy Storage System (BESS) facility (Resource) described in this document is a containerized battery storage facility that houses battery cells in a weather-resistant insulated metal enclosure.
-The Resource utilizes a Heating, Ventilation and Air Conditioning (HVAC) system that can maintain battery cells within a manufacturer-specified nominal minimum and maximum temperature range across the full range of the Resource's anticipated ambient temperatures as defined by the American Society of Heating, Refrigerating and Air-Conditioning Engineers ("ASHRAE") for North America.
+The Battery Energy Storage System (BESS) facility (Resource) described in this document is a containerized battery storage facility that houses glycol-cooled battery cells in a weather-resistant insulated metal enclosure.
+The glycol-cooled batteries operate within a manufacturer-specified nominal minimum and maximum temperature range across the full range of the Resource's anticipated ambient temperatures.
 The internal ambient temperature of the Resource is monitored via an advanced Remote Operations Control (ROC) center with 24 hour/365 day observation capability.
 If the Resource's internal temperature increases, the system is remotely adjusted to ensure continued stable operations.

-A checklist for all hot weather critical components within the Resource is provided in Attachment B. A weather critical component is defined as any component of a generating Resource that is susceptible to fail as a result of a weather emergency, the occurrence of which failure is likely to significantly hinder the ability of the Resource to function as intended or, for the Resource, is likely to lead to a trip, derate of more than 5% of the capacity represented in the Resource's seasonal net maximum sustainable rating or failure to start.
+A checklist for all hot weather critical components within the Resource is provided in Attachment B. A weather critical component is defined as any component of a generating Resource that is susceptible to fail as a result of a weather emergency, the occurrence of which failure is likely to significantly hinder the ability of the Resource to function as intended or, for the Resource, is likely to lead to a trip, derate of more than 5% of the capacity represented in the Resource's seasonal net maximum sustainable rating, or failure to start.
 All hot weather critical component sensors are located within the weather-resistant insulated metal enclosures of the battery containers.
 Similarly, the hot weather protection components of the Resource are located within or adjacent to the insulated battery container enclosures or at the substation to the facility.
-This consists of the HVAC system formerly described, a dehumidifier unit, and insulation built into the metal enclosures.